 All work is due at 11 p.m. on Wednesday night.
-The final exam is due on Wednesday December 8th at 11 p.m. so I can get grades in on time.
 There is no work due the first week as it usually takes everyone a bit of time to get organized.
 To be counted present for each week, you must do some work due that week.
-If you are absent 5 weeks, you will be automatically be dropped from the course for attendance.
+If you are absent 2 weeks, you will be automatically be dropped from the course for attendance.
 Everything is open day 1 so you can get ahead as far as you would like but the due dates are set.
 To be counted present in week 1, you must complete the Orientation Quiz by the due date.

-Date Materials Due at 11 p.m. on Wednesdays

-Week 1 Nothing Due

-Week 2 Orientation Quiz, Get Started Homework, Get Started Quiz

-Week 3 Chapter 1 Homework, Chapter 1 Quiz, and Chapter 1 Test

-Week 4 Chapters 2 Quiz, Homework, and Test

-Week 5 Chapters 3 Quiz, Homework, and Test

-Week 6 Chapters 4 Quiz, Homework, and Test

-Week 7 Chapters 5 Quiz, Homework, and Test

-Week 8 Chapters 6 Quiz, Homework, and Test

-Week 9 Chapters 7 Quiz, Homework, and Test

-Week 10 Chapters 8 Quiz, Homework, and Test

-Week 11 Chapters 9 Quiz, Homework, and Test

-Week 12 Chapters 10 Quiz, Homework, and Test

-Week 13 Chapters 11 Quiz, Homework, and Test

-Week 14 Chapters 12 Quiz, Homework, and Test

-Week 15 Chapters 13 Quiz, Homework, and Test

-Week 16 Comprehensive Final Exam must be completed by Wednesday at 11 p.m.
+PLEASE look at week 8.

+Date Materials Due Week 1 Nothing Due Week 2 Orientation Quiz, Get Started Homework, Get Started Quiz, Chapter 1 Homework, Chapter 1 Quiz, and Chapter 1 Test Week 3 Chapters 3 and 4 Quiz, Homework, and Test Week 4 Chapters 5 and 6 Quiz, Homework, and Test Week 5 Chapters 7 and 8 Quiz, Homework, and Test Week 6 Chapters 9 and 10 Quiz, Homework, and Test Week 7 Chapters 11 and 12 Quiz, Homework, and Test Week 8 Chapter 13, 14, 16, and 18 Quiz, Homework, and Test BONUS: Chapter 15 & 17 due Final Exam Due 11 p.m.
+October 11 th